 Reading your opponent is one of the most critical skills in poker.
 Understanding your opponent's tendencies, habits, and body language can give you an edge in the game.
 Good poker players are skilled at observing their opponents and using this information to make informed decisions.

 Some players are more transparent than others, while some may try to deceive you deliberately.
-However, by paying attention to their actions and behaviour, you can get a sense of their playing style and adjust your strategy accordingly.
+However, paying attention to their actions and behaviour lets you get a sense of their playing style and adjust your strategy accordingly.

 Understanding human behaviour and body language is crucial in skill-based games because it can provide valuable information about your opponents' intentions, strategies, and emotions.